Aetesaki/Delang/README.md

 letters L, Z, and z, and both must be inside quote marks.
 * letterconv "del L"

+#### pwmcconv

+This script convert delang letters to Illomi Pulse Width Modulation Code, a code that is akin to Samuel Morse's code.

+This script should be used together with letterconv
+* letterconv au | pwmcconv

+For more information about the script, please use
+* pwmcconv --help

 ### Converters
 #### Blood pressure converters